Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 #### mp4split

-##### With CPIX document
+##### With a CPIX document

-A CPIX document can be used in the below mp4split to encrypt content.
+A CPIX document can be used in the below mp4split command to encrypt content.
 For a full list CPIX mp4split options see Unified Streamings full [documentation](https://docs.unified-streaming.com/documentation/drm/cpix_cmdline_options.html).

 ```bash
 mp4split --license-key=$USP_LICENSE_KEY -o $ismName \